bkuhlmann/milestoner/README.md

 The `configuration.yml` file can be configured as follows:

-- `version`: Useful if desired to have the current version checked into source code per project.
-The version, if set, will be used to tag the repository.
-If the version is a duplicate, an error will be thrown.
-When supplying a version, it *must* be semantic: `<major>.<minor>.<maintenance>`.
-  Example: `0.1.0`.
 - `git_commit_prefixes`: Should the default prefixes not be desired, you can define Git commit prefixes that match your style. *NOTE: Prefix order is important with the first prefix defined taking precedence over the second and so forth.* Special characters are allowed for prefixes but